-In the selection and investigation of sustainable raw materials suppliers, we pay attention to the relevant environmental protection certification of suppliers, including Global Organic Textile Standard (GOTS), Bluesign Certificate, OEKO-TEX label, GRS, etc. A unified management system of sustainable supplier lists has been established to reduce the environmental and social risks in the process of sustainable procurement.
+In the selection and investigation of sustainable raw materials suppliers, we pay attention to the relevant environmental protection certification of suppliers, including Global Organic Textile Standard (GOTS), Bluesign Certificate, Oeko-Tex label, Global Recycle Standard Certification (GRS), etc. A unified management system of sustainable supplier list has been established to reduce the environmental and social risks in the process of sustainable procurement.

-For environmental risk management, the Group requires suppliers to comply with all relevant environmental laws, regulations and rules in factories and communities where they operate, give priority to the use of pollution-free or low-pollution production processes, equipment and environmentally friendly materials, and continue to practice environmental protection in all related business cooperated with us to achieve sustainable development.
+For environmental risk management, the Group requires manufacturers and suppliers to comply with all relevant environmental laws, regulations and rules in factories and communities where they operate, give priority to the use of pollution-free or low-pollution production processes, equipment and environmentally friendly materials, provide a safe and healthy working environment for employees, and regularly conduct work-related safety and health training for employees, and continue to practice environmental protection in all related business cooperated with us to achieve sustainable development.